quicwg/base-drafts/draft-ietf-quic-transport.md

 # Address Validation

-Address validation is used by QUIC to avoid being used for a traffic amplification attack.
+Address validation ensures that an endpoint cannot be used for a traffic amplification attack.
 In such an attack, a packet is sent to a server with spoofed source address information that identifies a victim.
 If a server generates more or larger packets in response to that packet, the attacker can